KesThav/KesThav/README.md

 Hi,

-Welcome to my repository.
-I am a Master Student in Business Informatics passionated by Machine Learning.
+I am a Master Student in Business Informatics passionated by Data Analytics and Machine Learning.

-# List of my projects #
+# Some of my projects #

 **Python**